Trusted

 Ledger Nano X vs. S: Which Ledger reigns supreme?

-Be it the Ledger Nano X vs. S debate or the Nano S Plus vs. Nano X comparisons, the ledger device you pick depends on your personal needs.
-The Nano S still seems most practical if you are purely a long-term BTC HODLer.
-However, the Nano S Plus makes sense if you own a diversified portfolio but aren’t keen on the concept of Bluetooth on a hardware wallet.
-If you are looking for battery and mobile support over everything else, there is no better choice than the Nano X. In the end, it is all about what you want for your crypto.
+Be it the Ledger Nano X vs. S debate or the Nano S Plus vs. Nano X comparisons, the Ledger device you pick depends on your personal needs.
+The Nano S still seems most practical if you are a long-term BTC HODLer.
+However, the Nano S Plus makes sense if you own a diversified portfolio but are more interested in something other than the concept of Bluetooth on a hardware wallet.
+If you are looking for battery and mobile support over everything else, there is no better choice than the Nano X. Ultimately, it is all about what you want for your crypto.

 Frequently asked questions